 General - All Gaming Revenue from a Gaming Site will flow into OLG bank accounts.
-Subject to the Casino Operating and Services Agreement, the OLG Policies, the Racetrack Premises Lease and the F&B Agreement, the Service Provider may operate non-gaming amenities in its discretion and will be entitled to all of the revenues generated from the non-gaming amenities.
+Subject to the Casino Operating and Services Agreement, the OLG Policies and the leases applicable to the Gaming Sites, the Service Provider may operate non-gaming amenities in its discretion and will be entitled to all of the revenues generated from the non-gaming amenities.